CR-HSDC/stock-analysis/Readme.md

 	**a.** Advantages of refactoring code include time saving in writing and debugging original code.

 	**b.** Disadvantages of refactoring code may include inefficiency of original code, particularly as it pertains to a specific use case, there may be redundant code that served a specific purpose in the original use case but is unncessary for the refactored use case.

-	**c.** As the advnatges and disdvantages above, pertain to this particular use case, time was saved in developing the code for this application 		   (advantage).
-The code was had inefficiencies that needed to be optimized.
+	**c.** As the advantages and disdvantages detailed above, pertain to this particular use case, time was saved in developing the code for this application (advantage).
+The code had inefficiencies that needed to be optimized.
 As data sets grow, the computation time spent on these inefficiencies will also grow.